 The Python documentation should follow the Apple Publications Style Guide wherever possible.
 This particular style guide was selected mostly because it seems reasonable and is easy to get online.

-Topics which are not covered in Apple's style guide will be discussed in this document.
+Topics which are either not covered in Apple's style guide or treated differently in Python documentation will be discussed in this document.